- slide 1 of 5

 3. Chanson, Hubert, Hydraulics of Open Channel Flow: An Introduction - Basic principles, Sediment Motion, Hydraulic Modeling, Design of Hydraulic Structures, Second Edition, New York, Elsevier, 2004.

-Open Channel Flow Measurement with The Broad Crested Weir
+Open Channel Flow Measurement with a Critical Flow Broad Crested Weir

 Open channel flow rate measurement is usually done by measuring a change in water depth.
 It can be done with a weir or flume.
 Common types are the sharp crested weir (including V-notch weir, rectangular weir, and cipolletti weir), the broad crested weir, the Parshall flume and venturi flume.